Escape to Morocco

 Winter sun in London is a rare sight and occurs mostly on the coldest days because of the lack of cloud cover.
 I have always been a person who loves sunny warm weather and I dread the cold winter months, especially January and February.
 Normally we get away for half term in February to a place far away from the grey London skies.
-This year was looking to be difficult to escape then so instead we booked a weeks break over New Years Eve to Marrakesh, Morocco.
+This year was looking to be difficult to escape then so instead we booked a weeks escape over New Years Eve to Marrakesh, Morocco.
 Temperatures there would be chilly in the evening, we knew, but during the day in December it is generally sunny and around mid 15C, more on some days.
-It had been a while since our last visit to this amazing town in North Africa.
+It had been a while since our last visit to this amazing town in Morocco.
 In fact the last time had been when I was pregnant with Jerome twelve years earlier.
-On that trip we had stayed in the same hotel as we planned for this visit, the Caravanserai.
+On that trip we had stayed in the same hotel as we planned for this visit, the Small Boutique Hotel Caravanserai.

 New Years Eve

-When we arrived we found that the hotel had not lost any of its beauty, the blush-pink, smooth plastered walls centred round the swimming pool remained as we remembered.
+When we arrived we found that the hotel Caravanserai had not lost any of its beauty, the blush-pink, smooth plastered walls centred round the swimming pool remained as we remembered.
 With only sixteen rooms it has an intimate feel.
 Our spacious suite felt private with our own terrace.
 Two suites even have their own pool and we had been lucky to have one of these on our last visit.
 Jerome was in awe when he saw the main pool, unfortunately the water was only about 5C reflecting the temperature overnight, so was far too cold to even dip your feet in for more than a little while.

 We had arrived just in time for New Years Eve dinner, a small romantic affair with just two other couples in the dining room.
 We had a table next to the fireplace with a blazing log fire to drive off the cool air, but we were glad to have brought some warm clothes; the houses are really not well designed for cold chilly winter nights more for the summer heat.
 We ate a menu of local dishes: chick pea soup, followed by delicious lemon chicken tagine and cake for dessert.
 Jerome quickly befriended one of the cats, Mischka, who lives at the hotel.
 I am allergic to cats, even though I adore them and grew up with them, luckily not extremely, but I could already feel that my nose started to itch.
 Just as well that I did bring some anti histamines just in case of animals.
 The cat just happily lazed on Jerome’s lap during dinner and afterwards while we played some card games.